Securely shipped from Ireland. No fees. Free Returns

 An English Club Song from an Irish harpist?

 We hope you've enjoyed reading about these lesser known, curious Irish - American connections.
-And of course if you have your own connection to share please comment below.
+And of course if you have your own Irish - American connection to share please comment below.
 For now we hope our American friends enjoy a happy, healthy July 4th!

 Weekly Emails, Competitions and More